 “Well, I guess so.”

 “No need to be so self-deprecating in front of me.
-We’re talking about the first Rite on the occasion of the accession of the new empress.
-A splendid show is sure to leave her happy.
+We’re talking about the inaugural Rite on the occasion of the accession of the new empress.
+A splendid show will surely leave her happy.
 A happy empress means a happy Ministry of Summer.
 Not only kind words.
 Other rewards are sure to follow.
 Everyone in the Ministry will be grateful to you and hold you in even higher esteem.”

 Hisho managed not to laugh out loud.
 So that’s what it comes down to.
 If the new empress spared a few kind words for him (as Suiryou imagined Empress Yo had done), a bright future awaited all those who participated in the Rite.
 That explained the royal reception he was being given.